swiftlang/swift-evolution/proposals/0005-objective-c-name-translation.md

     let contentString = listItemView.stringValue.stringByTrimmingCharactersInSet(
        NSCharacterSet.whitespaceAndNewlineCharacterSet())

 The APIs used here follow the Objective-C guidelines.
-A more "Swifty version of the same code might instead look like this:
+A more "Swifty" version of the same code might instead look like this:

     let content = listItem.stringValue.trimming(.whitespaceAndNewlines)